 EMDR: Drawing Procedure Using Pictures with Children

 Phase One: Client History

-Utilize Standard history taking: Ask about background, look for events that have contributed to current symptoms/presenting problem, explore current triggers, and future needs.
+Utilize the AIP standard history taking: Ask about background, look for events that have contributed to current symptoms/presenting problem, explore current triggers, and future needs.
 Identify if EMDR interventions are a good fit for treatment.
 Identify possible targets from negative events that were identified through history taking.
 With children, parents may need to write a time line identifying negative events, especially during pregnancy or pre-verbal time in the child’s life.

 Ask the child his/her perception of what it was like at the time of the event, both when they can remember the event and when they have no recall of the event.
 The perception of the event can be used as a target as well.
 Work with the client to identify the Belief Schema (Roy Kiessling's framework–Shapiro's Negative Cognition) that goes with the negative events/trauma .
 Use clinical judgment and client’s preference to decide which target to reprocess first, as well as which protocol will be used.

 With Roy Kiessling's Processing Continuum, decide on which procedure to start with:

 EMD-restricted without accessing body sensations for desensitization only focusing on one target,

 EMDr-contained with access of body sensations and free association within one target,

 EMDR-no restriction-access of body sensations and allowing the mind to free associate when therapist has identified the client is ready to go there and able to handle whatever memories, emotions, body sensations, etc. that may come up.